-The Local Plan draft was shared with Board members in late March.
-Members were given the opportunity to review the draft and offer suggestions, comments and/or corrections.
-Any public comments received will also be provided to the Board prior to final approval of the Local Plan document, which is anticipated to occur at the April 20, 2016 Board meeting.
+A draft of this Local Plan Update will be shared with Board members in late February.
+Members are given the opportunity to review the draft and offer suggestions, comments and/or corrections.
+Any public comments received will also be provided to the Board prior to final approval of the Local Plan document, which is anticipated to occur at the April 18, 2018 Board meeting.

-(3) Local Grant Subrecipient (local fiscal agent or administrative entity)

-A. Identify the entity selected to receive and disburse grant funds (local fiscal agent) if other than the chief elected official.
-WIOA section 107(d)(12(B)(1)(iii); 20 CFR 679.420

-The Consortium has identified Heartland Workforce Investment Board, Inc., dba CareerSource Heartland as the local grant recipient and administrative entity.

-B. Identify the entity selected to staff the LWDB (commonly referred to as the administrative entity) and assist it in carrying out its responsibilities as a board organized under WIOA.
+- (3) Local Grant Subrecipient (local fiscal agent or administrative entity) - A. Identify the entity selected to receive and disburse grant funds (local fiscal agent) if other than the chief elected official.
+WIOA section 107(d)(12)(B)(1)(iii); 20 CFR 679.420 The Consortium has identified Heartland Workforce Investment Board, Inc., dba CareerSource Heartland as the local grant recipient and administrative entity. - B. Identify the entity selected to staff the LWDB (commonly referred to as the administrative entity) and assist it in carrying out its responsibilities as a board organized under WIOA.
 (May be the same as the fiscal agent).
-20 CFR 679.430

-The Consortium has selected the Heartland Workforce Investment Board, Inc., dba CareerSource Heartland as the local grant recipient and administrative entity.

-C. If a single entity has been selected to operate in more than one of the following roles: local fiscal agent, local board staff, one-stop operator or direct provider of career services or training services, attach the agreement that describes how the entity will carry out its multiple responsibilities including how it will develop appropriate firewalls to guard against any conflict of interest.
+20 CFR 679.430 The Consortium has selected the Heartland Workforce Investment Board, Inc., dba CareerSource Heartland as the local grant recipient and administrative entity. - C. If a single entity is selected to operate in more than one of the following roles: local fiscal agent, local board staff, one-stop operator or direct provider of career services or training services, attach any agreements describing how the entity will carry out its multiple responsibilities, including how it develops appropriate firewalls to guard against conflicts of interest as described in CareerSource Florida strategic policy 2012.05.24.A.2 State and Local Workforce Development Board Contracting Conflict of Interest Policy.

-Please see Attachment 1 - the Heartland Workforce Investment Consortium Interlocal Agreement - and Attachment 3 - CSH July 8, 2014 letter to CSF requesting extension of authorized designation as Direct Service Provider, approved by the CSF Board of Directors on August 28, 2014.
+Please see Attachment 1 - the Heartland Workforce Investment Consortium Interlocal Agreement - Attachment 3 - CSH May 30, 2017 letter to CSF requesting extension of authorized designation as Direct Service Provider, approved by the CSF Board of Directors on May 17, 2017 - and Attachment 6- CSH May 31, 2017 letter to CSF requesting approval to continue to serve as One-Stop Operator, approved by the CSF Board of Directors on August 9, 2017.